RiddleTime/Race-Element/_posts/2024-04-22-twitch-chat-bot-commands.md

 ### +potential
 Calculates the potential best lap based on the fastest sectors from valid laps.
 Requires the driver to have set a valid lap.
 ### +temps
+The current ambient and track temperature, will provide more information when the streamer is driving the car.
+### +track
+The current track, name and length.